department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/neutral-and-inclusive-language.md

 **Note:** Some VA forms currently capture gendered relationships on their backend, so we may need to keep gendered terms in some online forms until VA is able to adjust the backend.

-## Ability- and device-agnostic UI language
+## Language that doesn’t assume an ability or device

 ### We avoid “view” and “hear”

 A person viewing a screen would “view" their medical records, lab results, claim status, or letter.
 A person using a screen reader or calling in to listen to an interactive voice response experience would “hear” their medical records, lab results, claim status, or letter.

-So, we use agnostic terms that focus on the intent of the action rather than the sensory experience.
+So, we use language that focuses on the intent of the action rather than the sensory experience.
 This becomes especially important as we create flexible and reusable content that can work across different channels.

 Examples: